DMARC Record Checker

 DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an email authentication protocol specified in RFC 7489 (published March 2015).
 It builds on two existing authentication mechanisms — SPF (RFC 7208) and DKIM (RFC 6376) — to give domain owners control over what happens to messages that fail authentication and visibility into who is sending email using their domain.

 A DMARC record is published as a TXT record at _dmarc.yourdomain.com.
 It instructs receivers on three things: the policy to apply to failing messages, the alignment rules for SPF and DKIM identifiers, and where to send authentication reports.
+To see how receivers evaluate your DMARC policy in practice, analyze the authentication headers of a received message.

 When a receiving mail server gets a message, it performs the DMARC evaluation flow defined in RFC 7489 Section 4.2: